-Fidanoski Family is comprised of three: Boban, Natali and Theodora.
+Fidanoski Family is comprised of four: Boban, Natali, Theodora and Angella.

-We currently live in Grande Prairie, Alberta, Canada.
-We got married on October 23-rd, 2004 and on January 16-th 2008 God blessed us with our beautifull daughter Theodora.
-Saint protector of our small family is Saint Petka (Sveta Petka) and on every October 27-th we celebrate Saint Petka's day, together with our relatives and friends.
-We are Orthodox Christians.
+Natali and I were married in 2004.
+In 2008 God blessed us with our first daughter Theodora.
+Three years later our second blessing arrived, Angella was born.
+Saint protector of our family is Saint Petka (Sveta Petka) and on every October 27-th Fidanoski family celebrates Saint Petka's day, together with relatives and friends.

 Our Family roots are from a small towns in Western Macedonia called Kicevo and Tetovo.
-Many generations of our wider family had been moving from one town or one country to another in a certain period of time.
-Our great-great-grand parents have resided in Kicevo and Tetovo.
-Our great-grand father was American from Brooklyn, New York, USA.
-Our grandparents have resided in Belgrade, Serbia.
-Our parents are in Skopje, Macedonia.
-Our Canadian "home town" is Port Credit, Ontario.
-Currently we live in Grande Prairie, Alberta, Canada.
-World is such a small place.
+Many generations in our family had migrated from one town to another or one country to another.
+Our great-great-grand parents lived in Kicevo and Tetovo.
+Boban's great-grand father was an American from Brooklyn, New York, USA.
+Boban's grandparents lived in Belgrade, Serbia.
+Our parents live in Skopje, Macedonia, where we have also lived for a long time.
+Our Canadian hometowns were Toronto, Ontario and Grande Prairie, Alberta.
+We have also lived in Calgary and Airdrie, Alberta; Mississauga, Ontario; Winnipeg, Manitoba; and on the Dutch Caribbean islands of St. Maarten, Saba and St. Eustatius.

 • Mila Velkoska -Boban's Grandmother